 The fact is that you need to get involved with the legal community and other attorneys in order to make this happen.
-You will learn more if you are involved in the legal community and this will help your career.
+You will learn more if you are involved in the legal community, and this will help your career.

-Read also: Lessons of Stars: How to Be a Star in Your Life and Career 3.
-If You Are Visible, You Will Have a Better Chance of Getting a Job
+3. If You Are Visible, You Will Have a Better Chance of Getting a Job

 I want to be clear about one thing: It is not easy to get a job as an attorney.
 If you have been practicing for more than 5 or 6 years, it is even more difficult to get a job.
 If you have been practicing more than 10 years and do not have any major business, it can be extremely difficult to get a job.
 While my recruiting efforts are focused on law firms, my rationale applies equally to other types of legal employers you may be interested in.
-Moreover, the more prestigious the employer, the more difficulties you will have getting a job with them.
-Some law firms are so exclusive that they have virtually never hired laterally throughout their entire history.
+Moreover, the more prestigious the employer, the more difficulties you will have getting a job with it.
+Some law firms are so exclusive that they have virtually never hired laterally throughout their entire histories.